LucasDelfino92/morrowindsharp/moddingmw.md

 ### GAME BALANCE MWSE

-These gameplay mods require MWSE to work properly.
-Most importantly, they deal with particularly broken gameplay mechanics.

 - [**Controlled Consumption**](https://www.nexusmods.com/morrowind/mods/45624) by NullCascade
 Provides a configurable restriction on the amount of potions the player can drink at any one time, removing one of the largest exploits in the game.
 - [**Harder Barter**](https://www.nexusmods.com/morrowind/mods/46188) by mort